About Choisya ternate: Mexican Orange Blossom, Mexican Mock Orange

 Type: Evergreen

-Flowers: Spring (possibly again in mid to late Autumn)
+Flowers: Spring (possibly again in late summer or autumn)

 Young plants should be pruned to one-third in the spring.
 This encourages new shoots to grow from base to form a bushy and denser habit as it grows.